-For each Mortgage Loan in the Final Pool, the Seller will provide an Automated Valuation Model ("AVM") estimated property value.
-A Home Value Explorer® ("HVE"®) was used when available or, if an HVE was not available, a Metropolitan Statistical Area ("MSA") level house price index was used to estimate property value.
+For each Mortgage Loan in the Final Pool, the Seller will provide an Automated Valuation Model "AVM" estimated property value.
+A Home Value Explorer[®] ("HVE"[®]) was used when available or, if an HVE was not available, a Metropolitan Statistical Area ("MSA") level house price index was used to estimate property value.
 If an MSA level house price index was not available, a state level house price index was used to estimate property value.
-The Seller also obtained Broker Price Opinions ("BPOs") or Comparative Market Analysis' ("CMAs" in Delaware, Pennsylvania and West Virginia) for a random sample of approximately 10% of the mortgage loans and for another 10% of the mortgage loans with the highest loan-to-value ratios calculated based upon the updated HVE values obtained by the Seller.
-A total of 2,060 BPOs and 88 CMAs were obtained by the Seller representing approximately 19.90% of the Initial Pool.
-As a result of the BPO review, two mortgage loans were removed from the Initial Pool because one property was a commercial property and the other property was in poor condition.
+The Seller also obtained Broker Price Opinions ("BPOs") for a random sample of 1,292 mortgage loans representing approximately 10.00% of the mortgage loans in the Initial Pool and for another 1,293 mortgage loans representing 10.00% of the mortgage loans in the Initial Pool with the highest loan-to-value ratios calculated based upon the updated HVE values obtained by the Seller.
+A total of 2,585 BPOs were obtained by the Seller representing approximately 20.00% of the mortgage loans in the Initial Pool.
+As a result of the BPO review, two (2) mortgage loans representing approximately 0.02% of the mortgage loans in the Initial Pool and one (1) property was vacant.